albertnez/gd2d/README.md

-Graph drawing using attraction and repulsive forces between nodes.
+Graph drawing using attraction and repulsive forces.

 All nodes are repelled by other nodes.
 And nodes conected with edges are attracted.